-• Follow rays of light backwards, i.e., from the camera sensor (center of projection) into the scene until they either are absorbed by objects or go off to infinity.

-At each bounce position, estimate incoming light intensity and color by following possible bounce directions, given the material.

-- Cons: Complicated but possible to get accurate convergence.
-We use Monte-Carlo sampling theory from maths for how to best sample an unknown signal.
-E.g., we do not know photon density nor from which direction the photon came.
-Combinations of forward + backwards ray tracing can be used to remedy this. - Pros: Faster but still slow compared to rasterization based on Rasterization
+- Follow rays of light backwards, i.e., from the camera sensor (center of projection) into the scene until they either are absorbed by objects or go off to infinity. - -At each bounce position, try to generate complete light paths (camera to a light) by tracing a ray to each light source. - -Cons: Complicated but possible to get accurate convergence.
+We must introduce assumptions and guesses, essentially since we do not know exactly where on the sensors the photons landed (e.g., we do not know photon density) nor from which direction the photon came (in the case of a camera lens).
+Combinations of forward + backwards ray tracing are used to remedy this. - -Pros: Faster but still slow compared to rasterization based on Rasterization

+"Trace a billion rays backwards and you probably have a great image."